 - Staying home if they are sick, symptomatic, immuno-compromised, or concerned they have been exposed to COVID-19.

 - Implementing additional cleaning and disinfecting procedures, using gloves when handling client paperwork, and regularly sanitizing surfaces such as doorknobs, light switches, faucet handles, and chairs.

 - Wearing masks and maintaining social distancing in our facilities, as mandated by city and state health officials.

 - If you are immuno-compromised, feel sick, or have any concerning symptoms, we ask that you wait until you have been symptom-free for 14 days before coming to our facilities.

 - Please wear a mask when interacting with our staff and volunteers, both inside and outside our facilities.

 - If the above applies to you and you have a pet who needs veterinary care in our clinics, please identify a friend who is well to bring them for their appointment.

-- If you arrive at our facilities and are symptomatic, our staff will respectfully ask you to leave.
-(If you have brought a sick pet who needs to be seen, our staff will find a way to accommodate them safely, most likely by bringing them in for their appointment while you wait outside.)
+- If you arrive at our facilities and are showing symptoms of illness, our staff will respectfully ask you to leave.
+(If you have brought a sick pet who needs to be seen, our staff will do their best to accommodate them safely.)

 We intend for these measures to enable us to continue saving lives and serving our community, while protecting our staff, volunteers, and visitors.
 Of course, this situation is evolving daily, so we will continue to communicate any changes in our practices, procedures, or services as decisions are made.
 In the meantime, please do not hesitate to contact us with any questions or concerns.